Small Business Rates in France 2020

 Even though you may work from home you are still liable for the tax on the basis of the workspace you occupy.

-There are a number of exemptions from the tax, some permanent and some temporary:
+There is a system of rates relief in place, some permanent and some temporary:

 - The tax is not payable in the first year of the business, and payable at the rate of 50% in the second year.